isomerpages/moe-newtownpri/_our-co-curricular-activities/Physical Sports/Netball.md

 <p><strong>Skills</strong>:&nbsp;&nbsp;</p>
 </li>
 </ul>
-<p>Students will learn and master fundamental netball skills such as passing,
+<p>Master fundamental netball skills such as passing, catching, footwork,
-catching, footwork, and shooting.
+and shooting.
 They will also gain an understanding of strategic play, including attacking and defensive tactics.&nbsp;</p>
 <ul>
 <li>
 <p><strong>Values</strong>:&nbsp;&nbsp;</p>
 </li>
 </ul>
-<p>Through the sport, students will cultivate core values like discipline
+<p>Cultivate core values like discipline (through consistent practice), respect
-(through consistent practice), respect (for teammates, opponents, and officials), resilience (bouncing back from a loss or mistake), and integrity (playing fairly and honestly).
-They will learn to work collaboratively with their teammates, communicate effectively, and display good sportsmanship both on and off the court.&nbsp;</p>
+(for teammates, opponents, and officials), resilience (bouncing back from a loss or mistake), and integrity (playing fairly and honestly).
+They learn to work collaboratively with their teammates, communicate effectively, and display good sportsmanship both on and off the court.</p>
 <ul>
 <li>
 <p><strong>Leadership</strong>:&nbsp;&nbsp;</p>
 </li>
 </ul>
-<p>Opportunities are provided for students to take on leadership roles, such
+<p>Take on leadership roles, such as team captains to build confidence, make
-as team captains.
-This helps them to build confidence, make decisions, be good role models and motivate their peers.&nbsp;</p>
+decisions, be good role models and motivate their peers.&nbsp;</p>
 <div class="isomer-image-wrapper">
 <img style="width: 100%" height="auto" width="100%" alt="" src="/images/CCA_PS_Netball1.png">
 </div>